-The Epic Highs & Lows of Shia LaBeouf's Journey in Hollywood & Beyond
+Shia LaBeouf's Epic Highs and Lows in Hollywood and Beyond

 "It's better on the other side," he shared.
 "I've been lied to my whole life.
 You always hear these people who are all cynical, like, 'Ah, man, once you get married everything changes.
 But for the better though!"

+The couple started divorce proceedings last year, around the time LaBeouf already seemed to be in a new relationship with singer FKA twigs.

-Something else moved LaBeouf a great deal that winter, and it was the 2016 presidential election.
+Something else moved LaBeouf a great deal in the winter of 2016, however: the presidential election.

 On Jan.
 20, 2017, Inauguration Day, he set up inside the Museum of the Moving Image and invited passersby to come in and say on camera, "He will not divide us"—also the name of the overall project.